Vandivier/arias-tale-rpg/docs/narrative/arc-aria.md

 "I need to find a town," he decides.
 That will be the best way to form a party and survive.
 Unfortunately, he has no clue where the nearest town is.

 Exploring the forest, Eidolon encounters a plant monster.
 Revealing his agility and combat prowess, he deftly dodges and overcomes the creature.
 The final blow is dealt by an arrow shot empowered by the spiritual energy of his fae ancestors.
+He pillages a poison fang from the corpse.
 Later, he reflects on the fact that he cannot remember logging in.
 Is he real, or merely a digital construct?

 Aria, a charismatic spellcaster already within the Town of Echoes, immediately and succesfully seeks to rally local players into a guild of her own name.
 Within a day, Aria's Guild swells to about eighty members in a town of about three hundred residents.